-Mother Nature can be schizophrenic in the spring.
+- Mother Nature can be schizophrenic in the spring.
 Sunny and warm one day, raining and cold the next.
 What’s a cook to do?
-Go for a classic dish like beef and vegetable stew.
-Filled with chunks of top sirloin, carrots, tomatoes and herbs, this melt-in-your-mouth dish is a favorite with my beef-eating clients.
+Go for a classic, hearty dish like a stew.
+Filled with chunks of top sirloin, carrots, tomatoes and herbs, this melt-in-your-mouth dish is a favorite with my beef-eating clients, beef and vegetable stew.

 Done in a pressure cooker, this stew takes about 30 minutes instead of hours, getting dinner on the table fast.
 You can also make it 2-3 days ahead and refrigerate it or freeze it.

 Beef stew recipes often use what is called stew meat; a cubed mix of tougher cuts sold at many meat counters.
 My choice for stew is the more tender top sirloin.
-I’ve increased the vegetable content with lots of carrots, tomatoes, celery and onion and added Better Than Bullion concentrate for rich beefy flavor.
+I’ve increased the vegetable content with lots of carrots, tomatoes, celery and onion and added organic Better Than Bullion concentrate for rich beefy flavor.
+(See updated note at recipe end on alternative to Better Than Bullion).

 If you don’t have a pressure cooker, it’s a worthwhile addition to your kitchen.
 When not being used as a pressure cooker, it works like any other pot.
 When you feel the need for speed, the lid can be locked on and the time it takes to cook soups, stews, rice, beans and many other dishes is greatly reduced.
 In a time-starved cooking schedule, a pressure cooker can be your best friend.